Tract No. 74 (Ad Populum) Catena Patrum

 Next, it is necessary to believe the Church of CHRIST, which is but one, that, being in it, we may take care never to cast ourselves, or be ejected, out of it.
 There is a power within the Church to cast those out which do belong to it: for if any neglect to hear the Church, saith our SAVIOUR, let him be unto thee as a heathen man and a publican.
 By great and scandalous offences, by incorrigible misdemeanors, we may incur the censure of the Church of GOD; and while we are shut out by them, we stand excluded out of Heaven.
 For our SAVIOUR said to His Apostles, upon whom He built his Church, "Whosesoever sins ye remit, they are remitted unto them; and whosesoever sins ye retain, they are retained."
 Again, a man may not only passively and involuntarily be ejected, but also may, by an act of his own, cast out or eject himself, not only by plain and complete apostasy, but by a defection from the unity of truth, falling into some damnable heresy; or by an active separation, deserting all which are in communion with the Catholick Church, and falling into an irrevocable schism.

-FELL, BISHOP AND CONFESSOR.——On Ephesians,
+BISHOP AND

 v.
 9.